akshath4u/meanApp/README.md

 First install dev tools using below command for running this app

-  1. 'sudo npm install -g grunt-cli bower'
+   'sudo npm install -g grunt-cli bower'

+clone the app and goto project directory then install below command for node modules.

-  2. 'npm install'
+   'npm install'

 Then you can preview the application using 'grunt serve'.